diegovarussa/ra-sdk/README.md

 ```

 ## Parse comments from achievement and game
-Extract data form comments to provide user tips about how to complete that achievement.
+Extract data from comments to provide user tips about how to complete that achievement.

 ## Extra Field
 Added extra fields that the API does not provide and are useful information to use.